Crestron/CH5ShellUtilitiesCli/README.md

 > Archiving and distribution utilities from the ch5-shell-cli library wrapped as CLI commands.

 ## Table of Contents
 - [Background](#background)

 ## Background
 The purpose of the library is to expose the [ch5-shell-cli](https://www.npmjs.com/package/@crestron/ch5-shell-cli) commands.

+### Troubleshoot
+Error 'ts-node' is not recognized as an internal or external command, operable program or batch file.

+Execute `npm install -g ts-node`

 ### Copyright